Police abuse compensation claims

 Making a claim against the police

+There are two main ways to make a compensation claim against the police.
 It is possible to make a claim against the individual involved.
-However, you can also sue their employer, which would be the police force they work for.
+However, you can also sue their employer, which would be the police force for which they work.
 This can often be the better course of action as organisations such as forces and local authorities are insured against claims for abuse.

 What is vicarious liability?

-If you make a claim against the police force, it is on the basis that they are responsible for the actions of that officer or staff member.
+If you make a claim against the police force, it is on the basis that it is responsible for the actions of that officer or staff member.

-It is therefore necessary to prove vicarious liability, which is the principle that the person, whether an offcer or other member of staff, was abusing the child in the course of their employment.
+It is therefore necessary to prove vicarious liability, which is the principle that the person, whether an officer or other member of staff, was carrying out the abuse in the course of their employment.

 We are experienced in proving vicarious liability by obtaining evidence to show how the officer or staff member used their position to commit the abuse.